Scholarship & Professional Development

 Once per month during the school year, graduate students and faculty discuss their research in progress at a "parlor" held in Nolte.
 Typical student topics include dissertation chapters, trial runs for conferences, and articles that are being prepared for publication.
 Some sessions feature faculty-led research teams that discuss the multiple dimensions of an ongoing project.

-Teachers Teaching Teachers (TTT) is an opportunity for writing studies instructors to participate in a teaching community that supports their work as instructors.
-Typically, TTT is offered in October, November, February, and April of each academic year.
+Our instructor symposiums are an opportunity for writing studies instructors to participate in a teaching community that supports their work as instructors.
+Typically, our advanced and first year writing symposiums are offered in May of each academic year.
 The format includes presentations and discussions by graduate instructors, professional instructors, and faculty.

 Professional Development Sessions